RicterZ/nhentai/README.md

 ### Usage
 **IMPORTANT**: To bypass the nhentai frequency limit, you should use `--login` option to log into nhentai.net.

+*The default download folder will be the path where you run the command (CLI path).*

 Download specified doujinshi:
 ```bash